 What to look for in a bottle for breastfed babies

-Bottle teat design: We'd generally recommend a slow-flow teat as this mimics the natural flow of milk from the breast so will be more familiar to your tot.
+Bottle teat design: We'd generally recommend a slow-flow teat as this mimics the natural flow of milk from the breast, which will be more familiar to your tot.
 However, a narrow-neck nipple with a gradual slope could be useful if you find your baby struggles to get their mouth around a wide-neck nipple teat.

 Material: You will find that baby bottles come either in plastic or glass.
 Compared to glass ones, plastic bottles are cheaper, more widely available and easier for your baby to hold, especially as they are lightweight.
 Just be sure to go for BPA-free bottles if you do choose plastic.
-Although glass bottles are heavier and can be pricier, they're much more eco-friendly and unlike plastic, glass doesn’t stain or pick up odours.
-They're also easier to clean and more long-lasting.
+Although glass bottles are heavier and can be pricier, they are much more eco-friendly.
+Unlike plastic, glass doesn’t stain or pick up odours.
+This option is also easier to clean and more long-lasting.